 On July 14, 2016, the EC issued an SO regarding the syndication of AdSense for Search (AFS).
 We responded to the SO and to the EC's informational requests.
 On March 20, 2019, the EC announced its decision that certain contractual provisions in agreements that Google had with AFS partners infringed European competition law.
 The EC decision imposed a fine of €1.5 billion (\$1.7 billion as of March 20, 2019) and directed actions related to AFS agreements, which we implemented prior to the decision.
-We plan to appeal the EC's decision.
+On June 4, 2019, we appealed the EC decision.
 We recognized a charge of \$1.7 billion for the fine in the first quarter of 2019.
-The fine is included in accrued expenses and other current liabilities on our Consolidated Balance Sheet.
+While under appeal, the fine is included in accrued expenses and other current liabilities on our Consolidated Balance Sheets as we provided bank guarantees in lieu of a cash payment for the fine.